pimoroni/flotilla-pre/README.md

 # What to expect in this release:

-* Faster
+* Faster but potentially unstable Raspberry Pi Flotilla/Rockpool overhaul!
-* Unstable!
+* pre-compiled Linux versions based on above
+* Work in progress Mac version
-* Highly experimental and unsupported Windows and Mac versions
+* Highly experimental Windows versions

 # It doesn't work!

 This is an experimental, cutting-edge release.
 Things can and will break.
 Let us know when they do via our forums: http://forums.pimoroni.com/c/flotilla

 # Bug Reports & Contributions

 If you're GitHub fluent you can also submit an issue, but please don't submit pull-requests here.
 If you have ninja JS, HTML, CSS or C++ skills you can send fixes to:

 ### Rockpool